 Each algorithm is accompanied by explanatory notes and is followed by a decision pathway that provides a detailed description of the various decisions in the algorithm.
 In general, the algorithms do not show a specific test; rather, they provide a flow of the expected outcomes of the test that are common across the algorithms (e.g. TB detected) and the follow-up action required.

 Although the algorithms are presented separately, they are interlinked and cascade from one to the other.
 This is illustrated in the overview (Fig. 4.1), which also lists the various diagnostic tests that are currently recommended within each algorithm.
-Algorithm 2 is complementary to Algorithm 1, and currently it includes only a single product option that is intended as an additional test for PLHIV.
+Algorithm 2 is complementary to Algorithm 1, and currently it includes only a single product option that is intended as an additional test for People with HIV.

 People who are referred for diagnostic evaluation after a positive screen for TB using modalities other than an mWRD should go through a clinical evaluation, including other relevant investigations if available (e.g. chest X-ray) and follow Algorithm 1 to reach a bacteriologically confirmed diagnosis.
 Among those who are referred for diagnostic evaluation after a positive screen for TB using an mWRD,⁵⁶ i.e. used in a screening rather than a diagnostic context, the pretest probability is an important consideration in addition to the clinical picture when deciding to repeat the mWRD or proceed with treatment.
 Due to the high specificity even when used as a screening test (99%), a positive test is likely to be a true positive when the pretest probability is high.

-In the scenario recommending mWRD for screening all PLHIV who are medical inpatients and where the prevalence of TB is at least 10%, the likelihood of the mWRD being a true positive is high and treatment should be considered if the clinical picture is in keeping with a diagnosis of TB.
+In the scenario recommending mWRD for screening all People with HIV who are medical inpatients and where the prevalence of TB is at least 10%, the likelihood of the mWRD being a true positive is high and treatment should be considered if the clinical picture is in keeping with a diagnosis of TB.
 However, the detection of TB DNA does not necessarily indicate that the person has active TB.
 This may occur in a patient with a history of prior TB treatment (<5 years) and is particularly true for the more sensitive molecular tests (Xpert Ultra); culture would aid in interpretation.
-Furthermore, in PLHIV who require hospital admission, more than one infection may be present, and patients should be fully investigated.
+Furthermore, in People with HIV who require hospital admission, more than one infection may be present, and patients should be fully investigated.

 In the scenario where an mWRD is used as a screening tool in a community with a prevalence of 0.5%, the positive predictive value would only be 39.5%, despite having a specificity of 99%, meaning that more than half of the positive mWRDs may be false positive.
 In such a situation, a repeat mWRD is warranted but should follow a clinical evaluation, and other investigations should be considered.
 Treatment should be based on the totality of evidence for the patient.